Test yourself for sleep apnea in the comfort of home

 One of the most effective ways to avoid or treat sleep apnea if you’re overweight is, unsurprisingly, weight loss.
 If there is accumulated fat in the upper belly, tongue and neck, there is an increased chance of sleep apnea.
 And for premenopausal women, with weight shifting to the stomach, the likelihood of sleep apnea becomes more of an issue too.

 However, it’s possible to treat this condition with a home sleep apnea test.
 Let’s dive into how this CPAP home sleep test review to determine whether this method is actually effective.

-The kit comes with detailed instructions and features:
+The home apnea test kit comes with detailed instructions and features: